The Foundation Stage Curriculum

 The casual visitor to Foundation Stage classes may often dismiss many of the activities they observe as children 'just playing'.
 However young children do not usually make the distinction between work and play and the classrooms provide a rich learning environment which results from thoughtful and informed resourcing and organisation.
 Learning through play is a cornerstone of early years education.

-The Foundation Stage staff are fully qualified professionals witih many years of experience in childcare and with a proven record of excellence in teaching.
-The foundation stage teachers, led by Head of Early Years Mrs Utting (Reception Form) and Mrs McKiernan (Nursery Form) aim to provide a structured environment for learning and the curriculum is carefully planned to provide opportunities for learning in the context of purposeful play in a meaningful situation.
+The Foundation Stage staff are fully qualified professionals with many years of experience in childcare and with a proven record of excellence in teaching.
+The foundation stage teachers, led by Head of Early Years, Mrs Monteforte (Reception Form), aim to provide a structured environment for learning and the curriculum is carefully planned to provide opportunities for learning in the context of purposeful play in a meaningful situation.

 The curriculum is divided into seven areas of learning and development and is based on the DfEE document 'Curriculum Guidance for the Foundation Stage'.
 The seven areas are:

 - In addition, we follow a PE programme which involves both indoor and outdoor activities.

 Computers are used in the classroom to support learning and the children have access to the interactive white board on a daily basis.
 Learning is topic-based and activities are planned by all staff to cover all areas of the curriculum with a new topic every half-term.